MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner-configure-install.md

 1. Under the **Scanner** menu on the left, select **Repositories** ![repositories icon](media/i-repositories.png "repositories icon").

     The repositories found are shown as follows:
-    - The **Repositories by status** graph shows how many repositories are already configured for a content scan job, and how many are not.
+    - The **Repositories by status** graph shows how many repositories are already configured for a content scan job, and how many aren't.
-    - The **Top 10 unmanaged repositories by access** graph lists the top 10 repositories that are not currently assigned to a content scan job, as well as details about their access levels.
+    - The **Top 10 unmanaged repositories by access** graph lists the top 10 repositories that aren't currently assigned to a content scan job and details about their access levels.
 Access levels can indicate how risky your repositories are.
-    - The table below the graphs list each repository found and their details.
+    - The table below the graphs lists each repository found and their details.

 1. Do any of the following: